Mirai0009/Get-Url-via-Shizuku-Termux/README.md

 ```bash
 logcat -e https://webstatic-sea.hoyoverse.com/
 ```
+8. Make floating/split screen and then
-7. Open **Genshin/HSR** And go wish history and link will be appear in termux
+9. Open **Genshin/HSR** And go wish history and link will be appear in termux

 ## Note
 - For **Xiaomi users** you need to **enable USB Debugging** on developer options